Kipkoebenji/wireframing/README.md

 - **Saves Time and Resources:** Making changes during the wireframing stage is much easier and less costly than revising a fully designed interface.

 In summary, wireframing is an essential step in the design workflow that ensures a clear, user-centered foundation for building effective digital products.

+## Key Elements of a Wireframe

+A well-constructed wireframe includes several essential components that guide the design and development process.
+Below are the key elements and how each contributes to the overall user experience:

+### 1. Layout Structure

+The layout structure defines the basic arrangement of elements on a page, such as headers, sidebars, footers, and content areas.
+It sets the visual hierarchy and guides how users interact with the interface.

+**Example:**
+A wireframe for a blog might show a three-part layout with a top navigation bar, a main content section in the center, and a sidebar on the right for recent posts or categories.

+### 2. Navigation

+Navigation refers to menus, links, and other elements that help users move through the interface.
+A wireframe includes placeholders for navigation tools like top menus, side menus, and breadcrumb trails.

+**Example:**
+A wireframe for an e-commerce site might include a top navigation bar with links to "Home," "Shop," "Cart," and "Profile," helping users understand where to go next.

+### 3. Content Placement

+This involves deciding where key content will be displayed, such as text, images, videos, or forms.
+It ensures content is prioritized and easy to find based on user needs.

+**Example:**
+On a landing page wireframe, a headline and call-to-action (CTA) button might be placed prominently above the fold to capture attention quickly.

+### 4. Functionality

+Functionality in a wireframe highlights interactive elements such as buttons, search bars, form fields, and dropdowns.
+It shows how the interface will work, even in a simplified form.

+**Example:**
+A contact page wireframe might include input fields for name, email, and message, with a clearly placed "Submit" button that indicates form functionality.

+---

+These elements work together to create a solid blueprint for the final design, making sure that usability, clarity, and structure are addressed before visual styling begins.